inventables/x-carve-instructions/upgrade/step2/index.md

 <img src="../photo/P9210400.jpg">

 Next, thread the right y-axis stepper motor wire back through the gantry.
-Be careful not to damage the ends of the wire when inserting in through the MakerSlide. <strong>Do not pull the wire all the way through the MakerSlide.</strong> Position the end of the wire so it is flush with the end of MakerSlide rail.
+Be careful not to damage the ends of the wire when inserting it through the MakerSlide. <strong>Do not pull the wire all the way through the MakerSlide.</strong> Position the end of the wire so it is flush with the end of MakerSlide rail.
 To make this next part easier, we suggest taping the ends of the wiring so you can thread it through the plate easier.

 Slide the right side y-axis plate into place near the wide MakerSlide.
 Try aligning the wire with the oblong shape on the y-axis plate.